chadsmith/OpenVBX-Plugin-Split/README.md

 ## Usage

-1. Add the Split applet to your Call or SMS flow
+1. Add the Split or Cycle applet to your Call or SMS flow
 2. Add two or more applets as possible next actions and one will be selected at random